Ann-Anahit/JS-Quiz/README.md

 I learned the JavaScript essentials from the Code Institute content.

-* I used [this You Tube tutorial](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=503s) and this page [W3Schools] (https://www.w3schools.com/howto/howto_css_modals.asp)to learn how to create a modal dialog for the beginning and the end of the game.
+* I used [this You Tube tutorial](https://www.youtube.com/watch?v=TAB_v6yBXIE&t=503s) and this page [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp)to learn how to create a modal dialog for the beginning and the end of the game.

 * For the questions I used the following page [This Math(.random)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) to further adapt the shuffle I had researched on W3Schools to work with the data I had.

 * I learned various methods for working with arrays from this specified page: [Array Methods](https://javascript.info/array-methods)

 * I used this Tutorial from CodeInstitute [JavaScript debugging tutor session] (https://drive.google.com/file/d/1AE87BqXYPmvvP910Kiz17DcKQUvDSGWZ/view)https://drive.google.com/file/d/1AE87BqXYPmvvP910Kiz17DcKQUvDSGWZ/view

+* - I used [Kera Cudmore's Quiz Arms Readme](https://github.com/kera-cudmore/TheQuizArms/blob/main/README.md) as an inspiration for my project's Readme.

 ### Content